Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-overview.md

 <a name="msg_what_is_unified_api"> </a>
 ## Overview of Microsoft Graph API

-The Microsoft Graph  API (previously called Office 365 unified API) exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
+Microsoft Graph (previously called Office 365 unified API) exposes multiple APIs from Microsoft cloud services through a single REST API endpoint (_https://_**graph.microsoft.com**).
 Using the Microsoft Graph API, you can turn your formerly difficult or complex queries into simple navigations.

-The API exposes information about entities and the relationships among them through one REST URL namespace (_https://_**graph.microsoft.com**), using one authentication and authorization system, and using a consistent and unified metadata, payload format, error handling, library, and more.

-The Microsoft Graph API exposes fixed entities like users, groups, mail, messages, calendars, tasks, notes coming from services like Outlook, OneDrive, Azure Active Directory, Planner, OneNote and others.
-It also exposes calculated relationships powered by the Office Graph (only for commercial users) like the list of users you are working with or the documents trending around you.

-Microsoft Graph API gives you:
+The API gives you:
 - A unified developer experience to access services across Office 365 and Microsoft data
-- Seamless navigation between entities
+- Seamless navigation between entities and and the relationships among them
 - Aggregated data from multiple services in a single response

+You can use the API to access fixed entities like users, groups, mail, messages, calendars, tasks, notes coming from services like Outlook, OneDrive, Azure Active Directory, Planner, OneNote and others.
+You can also obtain calculated relationships powered by the Office Graph (only for commercial users) like the list of users you are working with or the documents trending around you.

 <!--
 It takes information that is stored or inferred across multiple cloud services: